-Biden administration allows media inside Texas border tent packed with minors
+Biden administration allows media inside Texas border tents packed with minors

 The teens and children are then sent to a second intake room where they receive notices to appear for immigration court and are allowed to call a relative or other contact in the United States.
 The minors receive bracelets with a bar code that carries a record of their shower frequency, as well as any medical conditions.

 During the tour, reporters were also shown a large supply room stocked with tampons, diapers and snacks, a “tender-age” section designated for the youngest children that had a large playpen area and sleeping mats.
-There, a 17-year-old cared for a newborn and a 11-year-old girl cared for her 5-year-old sibling.
+There, a 17-year-old cared for a newborn and a 11-year-old boy cared for his 5-year-old sister.